martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker can concatenate only part of a session, choosing to terminate some connections (and optionally forward data) while arranging to have peers interact directly for other connections.
+It is even possible to have different peers interact for each connection.
 This means that the actual identity of the peer for one connection might differ from the peer on another connection.